A History of the Azores

 that the cost of these visitations could be so steep?

-I promise, I’ll be quick, so you can spit the oceans back,
+I promise to be quick so you can spit the ocean back,

-so fish can swim again through the waters of the Azores.
+so fish can swim again through waters of the Azores.